Nono1971/doctrine-yuml-bundle/README.md

     }
 ```

-- Add this route in your global routing_dev configuration
+- Add this route in your global routing_dev configuration (with optional prefix)
-    of course, you can add a prefix if you want
 ```yml
     # app/config/routing_dev.yml